-Command named-checkconf checks the syntax only of a named ( bind ) configuration file.
+Command named-checkconf checks the syntax only of a DNS (bind) configuration file.
 The file is parsed and checked for syntax errors, along with all files included by it.
-If there is no file is specified with the command, /etc/named.conf is read by default.
+If there is no file specified with the command, /etc/named.conf is read by default.

-In case of any changes done in bind configuration, I recommend checking the DNS configuration file before restarting service.
+In case of any changes done in the bind configuration, I recommend checking the DNS configuration file before restarting the service.

-If the bind is running in chroot environment use below command also along with above command
+If the bind is running in chroot environment use the below command also along with the above command

 named-checkconf -t /var/named/chroot /etc/named.conf

-Above command will show nothing if there is no error found in the configuration file.
-In case of any error will displayed as output.
+The above command will show nothing if there is no error found in the configuration file.
+In case of any error will be displayed as output.

 2. Check Bind Zone File

-To check the syntax of zone file use command as below.
+To check the syntax of the zone file using the command below.
 It will show the result in both cases.

 named-checkzone demotecadmin.net /var/named/demotecadmin.net.db